 Texas does not state a limit to how much a landlord can require a tenant to pay for a security deposit.
 The time limit for when a landlord must account for the security deposit or return the deposit to the tenant is 30 days after the resident has moved out.

-If the deposit is wrongfully withheld from the tenant, a landlord may be subject to paying the tenant in question up to 3 times the amount of the deposit, in addition to having to pay for legal counsel fees.
+If the security deposit is wrongfully withheld from the tenant, a landlord may be subject to paying the tenant in question up to 3 times the amount of the security deposit, in addition to having to pay for legal counsel fees.

 Landlord Disclosures